Learn The Truth About Impact Effort Matrix In 60 Seconds (Free Guide & Template)

 Impact Effort Matrix - Quick Wins

-Major Projects or Big Bets require more effort and may take longer to complete, but they can bring big rewards.
+Major Projects or Big Bets require more effort and may take longer, but they can bring big rewards.

 Impact Effort Matrix - Major Projects

-And Time Wasters are projects that require a lot of effort but won't bring much in the way of rewards.
+Time Wasters are projects that require a lot of effort but will only bring a little rewards.

 Impact Effort Matrix - Time Wasters